SISE-Web-Development-Environments/assignment2-yarden-eden/README.md

 # Assignment2

-Hello, our name are Yarden Schwartz and Eden Mizrahi and that's our Pacm-Man game.

-you can find it here - https://sise-web-development-environments.github.io/assignment1-yardenSchwartz/
+The Pacm-Man game was created by Eden Mizrahi and Yarden Schwartz. you can find it here - https://sise-web-development-environments.github.io/assignment1-yardenSchwartz/

-you a have a menu that take you to different windows such as -
+At the top of the page you a have a menu that take you to different windows such as -
 * Welcome - home page, you can find here 2 button. first, sign-up btn: sign-up button, if you haven't signed up, now it's a good time :) second, log-in btn: that take you to set settings for the game.